-On a regular basis, Appendix 1 of the policy, which provides details of the key parties responsible for whistleblowing, shall be reviewed by the Internal Audit Consortium Manager
+On a regular basis, Appendix 1 of the policy, which provides details of the key parties responsible for whistleblowing, shall be reviewed by the Internal Audit Consortium Manager and Section 151 Officer to ensure that details remain relevant and up-to-date.
+This review will not require re-endorsement of the policy.

-Related Policies and Strategies
+9 Related Policies and Strategies